fboehm/jse-2019/README.md

 # jse-2019

-materials for a Journal of Statistics Education manuscript
+materials for a Journal of Statistics Education manuscript.
+Bret and I are the two authors

+In late 2019, JSE issued a call for papers.
+See the flyer in doc/ subdirectory.

+We submitted an abstract to the call, and received a little feedback.

+We are now using this repository to write the manuscript.

+We want to draw heavily on Nolan and Temple Lang's 2010 article.

 ## Timeline